Codeception/Codeception/docs/12-ContinuousIntegration.md

 ## Conclusion

-It is tringly recommended to use Continuous Integration system in development.
+It is highly recommended to use Continuous Integration system in development.
 Codeception is easy to install and run in any CI systems.
 However, each of them has their differences you should take into account.
-You can use different repoters to provide output in format expected by CI system.
+You can use different reporters to provide output in format expected by CI system.